niamh-d/niamh-d/README.md

 📍 I am originally from Ireland 🇮🇪 but have been living in Estonia 🇪🇪 for many years.

 🎮 I am learning to design and develop video games using Godot, C#, Unity, and Blender.

-And additionally on the side a little bit of Android development.
+📱 I am also interested in Kotlin and Android development.

 ## Skills